310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% endbubble %}

 {% bubble Keito %}
-Ghfff?!?
+Ghfff!??
 {% endbubble %}

 {% bubble Hajime %}
 Aah—I-I-I-I'm so sorry!!
 It landed directly on your face!
-Are you okay?!
+Are you okay!?
 {% endbubble %}

 {% bubble Keito %}